Timmylin123/starter-hugo-academic/content/publication/chi-2023-ice-breaking-technology-robots-and-computers-can-foster-meaningful-connections-between-strangers-through-in-person-conversations/index.md

   Meaningful Connections between Strangers through In-Person Conversations"
 publication_types:
   - "0"
-abstract: Despite clear benefits to well-being, strangers in close physical proximity regularly ignore each other due to their tendency to underestimate the positive consequences of social connection.
+abstract: "Despite clear benefits to well-being, strangers in close physical proximity regularly ignore each other due to their tendency to underestimate the positive consequences of social connection.
 In a between-subjects study (N = 49 pairs, 98 participants), we investigated the effectiveness of a humanoid